carpentries/instructor-training/files/rubric.md

 [_] I have read and agree to [the Software Carpentry Foundation's data
     privacy policy](https://software-carpentry.org/privacy/).

-[_] I agree to abide by Software and Data Carpentry's Code of Conduct
+[_] I agree to abide by The Carpentries' Code of Conduct
     The Code of Conduct can be found at
     <http://software-carpentry.org/conduct/>and
     <http://datacarpentry.org/code-of-conduct/>.